dpoznik/word2tex/README.word2tex.txt

     Search for @@ in filename.tex
     Add citation key in Mendeley, then repeat steps 9 & 10 as necessary.

-11. Fix more things in TexShop:
+11. Fix more things in Tex editor:
     a. search: ?          likely replacements: $\rightarrow$, $\times$, $\cdot$
     b. search: noPMID     get citation key manually from Mendeley